carlmontanari/scrapli/README.md

  like most folks do?
 Historically the reason for moving away from paramiko was simply speed. ssh2-python is a wrapper around the libssh2 C library, and as such is very very fast.
 In a prior project ([ssh2net](https://github.com/carlmontanari/ssh2net)), of which scrapli is the successor/evolution, ssh2-python
-    was used with great success, however, it is a bit feature-limited, and development seems to have stalled.
+    was used with great success, however, it is a bit feature-limited, and development had stalled around the same time scrapli was getting going.

 This led to moving back to paramiko, which of course is a fantastic project with tons and tons of feature support .
 Paramiko, however, does not provide "direct" OpenSSH support (as in -- auto-magically like when you ssh on your